hbl4310/hbl4310.github.io/dev/content/projects/this/svg.md

 We first define the filter's size in the opening tag.
 The "-50%" values for x and y just re-centre to the top left (I think).
 The first inner tag is "feGaussianBlur" which blurs the filter's input.
 The amount of blur is controlled by "stdDeviation".
-Within this, we can define an animate tag to slide the "stdDeviation" value between values 0 to 50 and back to 0 again to get the pulsing effect.
+Within this, we can define an "animate" tag to slide the "stdDeviation" value between values 0 to 50 and back to 0 again to get the pulsing effect.
-The final inner tag in the filter, "feBlend" controls how the filter is applied: it blends the "SourceGraphic" with the Gaussian blur effect we defined as "blurOut".
+The final inner tag in the filter, "feBlend", controls how the filter is applied: it blends the "SourceGraphic", i.e. the input image, with the Gaussian blur effect we labelled as "blurOut".
 To apply this filter to a part of the SVG, we simply add <pre>filter="url(#lightbulb-glow-filter)"</pre> to the path tag which draws the outline of the lightbulb.
 Et voilà.